kFxDaKing/civfontawesomechat/README.md

 # Instructions
 You need to start the resources in this order

-·start chat
+•start chat
-·start chat-theme-civlifechat
+•start chat-theme-civlifechat
-·start esx_rpchat
+•start esx_rpchat
 # Dislaik says
 All you have to do is follow the instructions and add the files "esx_rpchat" and "chat-theme-civlifechat" in your resources folder and enjoy!!